jamesquinlan/dsc-techstack/README.md

 * visualize and manipulate geometrical objects;
 * perform basic data wrangling using R;
 * consider data ethics issues;
-* differentiate and integrate functions unable to do by hand;
+* differentiate and integrate functions unable to be done by hand;
 * examine computer security and privacy issues.